saltyorg/docs/docs/saltbox/backup/restore.md

     !!! info
         Don't copy any other files; they will be dealt with in a couple minutes.

-## Settings
+### Settings

-To insure that your configuration files are up to date run:
+To ensure that your configuration files are up to date run:

 ```shell
 sb install settings